 Whatever else Lucas has done, or will do, in his lifetime, he will be remembered primarily for this, his space fairy tale.

 Lucas has done a lot to position Star Wars, and even his own personal story, as well as the story of his companies, as the great modern rebirth of mythology, by producing documentaries, hosting TV series talks with Bill Moyers, and doing museum exhibits that talk about the connection to classic mythology.
-Nary a mention is made of Star Wars today without a wink and a pat on the back of Joseph Campbell, who devoted his life to the study of mythology and anthropology, and the author of The Hero With a Thousand Faces (1949), a book which Lucas has often called one of his primary influences in structuring his grand space opera; his great insight, which caused the flailing pieces to fall naturally into place.
+Nary a mention is made of Star Wars today without a wink and a pat on the back of Joseph Campbell, who devoted his life to the study of mythology and anthropology, and who is perhaps most well known for being the author of The Hero With a Thousand Faces (1949), a book which Lucas has often called one of his primary influences in structuring his grand space opera; his great insight, which caused the flailing pieces to fall at long last, naturally into place.

 Lucas’s work on telling his own story as the struggling, independent filmmaker, much maligned by the establishment, as well as the story of how he created the industry-changing companies that would give birth to his great vision, is in many ways as great a story as Lucas has ever told on the screen.
-In the case of the Star Wars creation mythology, he cast himself as an apprentice, and Joseph Campbell as his mentor, binding together the colorful, adolescent sources the truly inspired Star Wars, with the high-brow world of academia and the great truth of Mythology, with which it had collided, though arguably mostly by accident.
+In the case of the Star Wars creation mythology, he cast himself as an apprentice, and Joseph Campbell as his mentor, binding together the colorful, adolescent sources—Flash Gordon, Valérian, Mœbius and so on—which truly inspired Star Wars, with the high-brow world of academia and the great truth of Mythology, with which it had collided, though arguably mostly by accident.

 It is fitting then to start this analysis of the Star Wars creation mythology by looking at the relationship between it and Joseph Campbell, who the creation myth has it, influenced the young Lucas to base the construction of his grand space saga on Campbell’s lifelong work in finding similarities between different cultures’s folklore and fairy tales.
-Work he famously wrote about at length in his book The Hero With a Thousand Faces, a book which is as linked with Star Wars as Flash Gordon or Akira Kurosawa, and which inevitably finds mention at every turn, helping Star Wars rise out of the entertainment slum in which it may very well otherwise have found itself.
+Work he famously wrote about at length in his book The Hero With a Thousand Faces, a book as linked with Star Wars as Flash Gordon or Akira Kurosawa have become, and which inevitably finds mention at every turn, helping Star Wars rise out of the entertainment slum in which it might otherwise have found itself forever relegated.

-Don’t misunderstand, this isn’t to say that Star Wars isn’t a piece of modern mythology, or that it doesn’t adhere to the monomythic structure outlined by Campbell in his work.
-The distinction is rather whether this was a conscious decision Lucas made during the writing of the Star Wars screenplays or not.
-The official story is that it was, but a rising contingent says that it wasn’t, and that Campbell’s influence didn’t occur until at the earliest during the writing of The Empire Strikes Back.
+All of which isn’t to say that Star Wars isn’t a piece of modern mythology, or that it doesn’t adhere to the monomythic structure outlined by Campbell in his work.
+Rather it is the distinction between whether this was a conscious decision Lucas made during the writing of the Star Wars screenplays or not.
+The official story is that it was, but there is an argument to be made that it might well not have been, and that Campbell’s influence wasn't consciously applied until at the earliest during the writing of The Empire Strikes Back.